Compound0515/Atomic-Scale-Dynamics-of-Supported-Platinum-Nanoparticles/README.md

 # Atomic-Scale Dynamics of Supported Platinum Nanoparticles
-Deep-Potential model, data sets for training and test, trajectories and codes for analyses.
+LAMMPS input file for Deep-Potential molecular dynamics, corresponding trajectories and codes for analyses.